0x444454/look_ma_no_vic/README.md

 Note that [at the moment] there is no official way to upload third-party FPGA bitstreams, so I use Vivado 2025.2.

-__IMPORTANT NOTE:__ Upload your bitstream directly to the FPGA, so Power-cycling the C64U (with JTAG disconnected !) should be enough to restore normal operation.
+__IMPORTANT NOTE:__ Upload your bitstream directly to the FPGA, so Power-cycling the C64U (with JTAG disconnected !) should be enough to resume normal operation.
 Do __not__ upload to flash or other persistent storage.

 See also [HOW TO RECOVER](#HOW-TO-RECOVER-IN-CASE-OF-PROBLEMS) in case of problems.